-Disconnect the negative (-) cable from the battery to make sure the set will not start while working on it.
+Disconnect the negative (-) battery cable to prevent accidental starting of the generator set while servicing.

 AWARNING Ignition of explosive battery gases can cause severe personal injury or death.
 Arcing at battery terminals, light switch or other equipment, flame, pilot lights and sparks can ignite battery gas.
 Do not smoke, or switch trouble light ON or OFF near battery.
 Discharge static electricity from body before touching batteries by first touching a grounded metal surface.